Meetchou/Memeify/README.md

 - Users can select an image from their local file system or from the web to create a meme.
 - Users can add captions or text to the selected image.
-- Various font styles, sizes, and colors are available to customize the text.
-- Created memes can be saved to the local file system or shared on social media platforms like Twitter, Facebook, or Instagram.
-- Integrated with GitHub, allowing users to easily store and share their memes with others.

 ## Technologies Used